 We are however cognisant of the fact that children do have rights under the Privacy Act, and that in certain circumstances (especially when dealing with older students and especially when dealing with sensitive information), it will be appropriate to seek and obtain consents directly from students.
 We also acknowledge that there may be occasions where a student may give or withhold consent with respect to the use of their personal information independently from their parents/carers.

-If we do not agree to provide you with access, or to amend your personal information as requested, you will be notified accordingly.
-Where appropriate we will provide you with the reason/s for our decision.
-If the rejection relates to a request to change your personal information you may make a statement about the requested change and we will attach this to your record.
+If we reject the request, you will be notified accordingly.
+Where appropriate, we will provide the reason/s for our decision.
+If the rejection relates to a request to change personal information, an individual may make a statement about the requested change and we will attach this to their record.

-We will respond to your complaint within a reasonable time (usually no longer than 30 days) and we may seek further information from you in order to provide a full and complete response.
-Your complaint may also be taken to the Office of the Australian Information Commissioner.
+You can make a complaint about how Caroline Chisholm Catholic College manages personal information, including a breach of the APPs [or the Health Privacy Principles], by notifying us in writing as soon as possible.
+We will respond to the complaint within a reasonable time (usually no longer than 30 days) and we make seek further information in order to provide a full and complete response.

 - Emailing firstname.lastname@example.org